Don't miss out

 In Nepal, ICF established an urban area learning alliance to identify, share, and adapt good practices to strengthen capacity, encourage collaboration, and inform public and private sector policy decisions.

-ICF encouraged UK PACT GRCF applicants to design TA projects in close collaboration with local beneficiaries to ensure commitment and buy-in to work as partners towards a mutual goal in addressing specific gaps for climate action.
+ICF encouraged UK PACT GRCF applicants to design TA projects in close collaboration with local beneficiaries to ensure commitment and buy-in to work as partners towards a mutual goal in addressing specific gaps.

 At ICF, we work with businesses to build understanding, partake in discussion with peers, and learn from early movers to integrate biodiversity in their practices.